DasMoge124/student/_posts/2022-09-04-Adventure-Capitalist.md

 </html>
 <script>
-// Helper function to set a cookie with a given name and value let money = 0;
+// Helper function to set a cookie with a given name and value let congrats = "Make as much money as you can";
+let money = 0;
 let business1Count = 0;
 let business2Count = 0;